JDIZM/jamesdonnelly.dev/content/blog/page-speed-load-time.md

 ### Serve Static Files

 You can use a CDN to render static pages, there are also plugins for popular CMS like WordPress to create static HTML files.
-JAMstack static site generators such as Gatsby, Next.js, Hugo, Jekyll are becoming quite popular because they are easier to scale, maintain and have better performance than a dynamic setup like WordPress & MySQL/PHP.
+JAMstack static site generators such as Gatsby, Next.js, Hugo, Jekyll are becoming quite popular because they are easier to scale, maintain and have better performance than a traditional LAMP stack.